StratifyLabs/StratifyLabs.github.io/_posts/2013-10-15-Tips-Motor-Control-using-PWM-and-PID.md

 ### A Snubber Circuit to Decrease Noise

 A snubber circuit is used to suppress the voltage transients caused by PWM switching (as well as by the inherent switching in brushed motors).
-A DC motor is an inductive load; the voltage across which is proportional to the change in current, given by:
+A DC motor is an inductive load; the voltage across it is proportional to the change in current, given by:

 <img class="post_equation" src="{{ BASE_PATH }}/images/inductor-voltage-formula.svg" />